Morden Police Release More Details On November 28th Incident

 Police spoke with one of the drivers, who was still in his vehicle unhurt, and didn't detect an odor of liquor but felt the driver was disoriented.
 The driver was speaking in a slow deliberate manner with mumbled speech.

 Officers then asked the driver to step out of his vehicle.
-As he did so the individual needed to hold onto the car to remain standing and at this time officers smelt an odour of marijuana coming from inside the vehicle.
+As he did so the individual needed to hold onto the car to remain standing and at this time officers smelled an odour of marijuana coming from inside the vehicle.

 When officers attempted to administer a Standard Field Sobriety Test the individual became uncooperative and belligerent with police.
 He eventually completed the tests, but failed.